kevindawson/App-Midgen/README.md

 ####--experimental or -x
-This experimental feature turns on extra passing, that removes twins and noisy_children, replacing them with there parent(dist), giving a minimalist output, you might conceive this as controversial, if so don't enable it.
+This experimental feature turns on extra passing, that removes twins and noisy_children, replacing them with there parent(dist), giving a minimalist output, you might conceive this as controversial, if so don't enable it.It also scans xt/ directory if you have one.
+If you find it to noisy you can add a '-q' for --quiet.

     midgen -x